uswds/uswds-site/_components/print-styles/print-styles.md

 {:.usa-content-list}
 - **Use the CSS at-rule @media print.** Print styles encapsulated in the `@media print {}` rule are not rendered to the screen and are only used in printed versions of the page.
 - **Reset the styles of your site for printing.** These print styles provide a clean reset of all the basic styles of your site.
 This includes making all text black and all background colors transparent, which is a core recommendation for making your site printer-friendly.
 - **Place your print styles wherever is convenient.** Your print styles can be included as a separate print.css file or in any existing css file.
-Note: USWDS includes the boilerplate print style sheet as a base .scss file that gets compiled into uswds.css.
+Note: USWDS includes the boilerplate print stylesheet as a base .scss file that gets compiled into uswds.css.
 - **Append URLs to link text.** Making your site printer-friendly includes revealing the hidden URL to the user on the printed page.
 This print styles CSS automatically extracts the URL from the `href` attribute and appends it to the link text inside parentheses.
 Because this is inside the `@media print {}` rule, it only appears in printed versions of the page.

 {:.site-component-section-title}